 Yr Wyddfa Ultra 100

-The Yr Wyddfa Ultra 100 is a self-navigation mountain race held in the Snowdonia Eryri National Park.
-The course covers a distance of 102 miles with a total elevation gain of 5172 m.
-The event has a total capacity of 150 places and a cut-off time of 42 hours.
+The Yr Wyddfa Ultra 100 is a long distance, self navigation ultramarathon held in Snowdonia Eryri National Park.
+The course covers approximately 102 miles with about 5172 m of elevation and includes 11 checkpoints that provide refreshments and medical cover.
+Live online GPS tracking is used to follow runners via GB Race Tracker.
+The event has 150 places and a race cut off of 42 hours.